Skip to content

 Why doesn't OpenCode install cleanly on Termux?

-Issue #21043 (opened 2026-04-04, still open as of 2026-06-27) reports that the launcher misdetects Termux as plain Linux and tries to run the Linux-x64 binary on Android-arm64, leading to "incompatible binary" failures.
+Issue #21043 (opened 2026-04-04, auto-closed as not-planned on 2026-07-03 for inactivity, not fixed) reports that the launcher misdetects Termux as plain Linux and tries to run the Linux-x64 binary on Android-arm64, leading to "incompatible binary" failures.
 PR #21106, which would have removed the hard-exit, was closed without merging, so there is no landed fix.
-The earlier postinstall failure (#12515) was fixed when an opencode-android-arm64 binary was added to optionalDependencies, but the misdetection means most users still need proot-distro.
+The earlier postinstall failure (#12515) was fixed when an opencode-android-arm64 binary was added to optionalDependencies, but the misdetection means the upstream installer still needs a proot-distro chroot.
+The third-party guysoft/opencode-termux project sidesteps it a different way, cross-compiling OpenCode and Bun to Android aarch64 so it runs natively in Termux; its v0.2.1 release (2026-06-25) packages OpenCode 1.17.9, behind upstream 1.18.3.

 Did Anomaly commit to native Termux support?